The Second Letter

 Berlin Wall, c.
 1962

-She was prone to overthinking – thinking formed a wall guarded by a process she pretended to control.
-She deployed distractions and analysis with Soviet subtlety, creating, over time, a Byzantine web of protections.
-In the end, one department didn’t know what the other one was doing – left hand fooling the right.
+She was prone to overthinking.
+Aggressive, determined thinking formed a wall around the process of life, which she could not control.
+She deployed distractions and analysis with Soviet subtlety, creating, over time, a network of protections.
+One department no longer knew what the others were doing.
+Left hand fooling the right.

-She did this cloak and dagger for years – years and years and a lifetime – until the years ran short and programs were cut and a colder, less stable government dismantled the agency tasked with her sanity.
+She did this cloak and dagger for years – years and years and a lifetime – until cuts were made, and a colder, less stable government dismantled the agency of her cognition.
+Even concrete crumbles with age, but habits are hard to break, especially the girders in a foundation.
+The woman became a mouse in the concrete wall, sealing the cracks up with crumbs.

-Small Fiction: Grounded
+Small Fiction: The Couch

 Black and white historical photograph of a 19th century chaise lounge for Flash Fiction: Grounded by Malin James